 We started chatting about the differences between driving in the USA vs Ecuador.

 1A.
 Lane-challenged drivers who just kind of mesh, its even worse on the coast in Guayaquil where the lanes aren’t even painted on the larger roads sometimes.2.
 Pedestrian laws.
 Way different in Ecuador too.
 As they should be in my opinion.
 Like in nature the bigger object has the right of way, hence the car over the walking person.
-A traffic law expert from Chambers Legal explains that pedestrians must yield to cars in Ecuador, not the other way around like in the USA where cars must stop in the middle of no where so a pedestrian can cross the road.
+A traffic law expert from Chambers Legal explains that pedestrians must yield to cars in Ecuador, not the other way around.
+Where as in the USA where cars must stop in the middle of no where so a pedestrian can cross the road.

 3. Honking.
 Also, Ecuadorians use their horn and flash their headlights A LOT.
 I think its because there are a lot of dumb drivers who change lanes or pull out onto highways without looking properly.
 Also on curves or at stop signs in country towns.
 A flash of the lights is good to let other cars know you are there as they may be planning to zoom past their stop sign.

 4. The Roundabouts.
 Heard they are starting to get more common in the USA but in if you ever drive to Nice, you will see that they are everywhere and they’re great in the countryside.
 No one has to stop, its just a continual moving wheel with one simple rule, the people already in the traffic circle have the right of way.

 5. Lots of one way streets.
 In Ecuador there are MANY one way streets, and they are often not marked.
 So you have to kind of guess like by how the cars are parked and other small factors you learn as you go.